-Anyone operating in the US needs to make sure that they’re aligned with GAAP when working on financial reporting.
+Anyone operating a virtual bookkeeping business in the US needs to make sure that they’re aligned with GAAP when working on financial reporting.
 GAAP forms the basis for all bookkeeping businesses and outlines the assumptions, principles and standards used to analyze transactions.
 GAAP standards were created and are regularly updated by the Financial Accounting Standards Board (FASB).

 You most likely won’t need to worry about the more complex transactions and concepts, since those apply more to accountants.
 However, you will need to follow the basic guidelines laid out by GAAP if you plan on running your own bookkeeping business.

 Additionally, you need to understand the IFRS if you plan on serving any international clients through your bookkeeping business.
 Journal entries have very specific reporting requirements when you’re working with someone from another country.
 Currently, these standards are managed by the IFRS Foundation.
 These are frequently updated, so you may need to adjust your business as time goes on.